Armenousa: Legend

 In December of 639 or early January 640, the Muslim army reached Pelusium.
 The siege of the town dragged on for two months.
 During this time, al-Waqidi tells a story of an Arab soldier named Youkana, a convert from Christianity to Islam, who attempted to kidnap Armenousa.
 Disguised as a messenger from Heraclius Constantine, he told Tsemilathous that Constantine was waiting for Armenousa in Caesarea and had sent him to escort her.
 Tsemilathous led him to Armenousa, and at first they both believed him.
 However, when Youkana's deception was uncovered, they chastised him for forsaking "Christ and his mother".
 Armenousa's guards then battled with Youkana's men until nightfall, after which both sides withdrew.

 After taking Pelusium, the Muslims marched on to Bilbeis, where Armenousa and her father were, and besieged it.
 Cyrus, accompanied by two Christian monks and the famous Byzantine general Aretion, came out to negotiate with 'Amr.
 'Amr gave them three options: convert to Islam, pay the jizya, or fight.
 They requested three days to reflect and then, according to al-Tabari, requested two extra days.

 At the end of the five days, the two monks and the general decided to reject Islam and the jizya and fight the Muslims, thus disobeying Cyrus, who wanted to surrender and pay jizya.
 Cyrus left for the Babylon Fortress.
-The battle resulted in a Muslim victory during which Aretion was killed and Armenousa was captured "with all her property" (including servants).
-But Amr, wishing to maintain good relations with Cyrus, had her escorted back with full honors and with all her property and retinue to Cyrus, who was delighted to see her.
+The battle resulted in a Muslim victory during which Aretion was killed, and Armenousa was captured with all her property and servants.
+But Amr, wishing to maintain good relations with Cyrus, had a general named Qays ibn Abī ʾl-ʿĀṣ al-Sahmī escort her with full honors and with all her property and retinue back to Cyrus, who was delighted to see her.